Macro security: The risks of allowing or blocking macros and a game-changing new approach.

 If you just sign every existing macros in your environment, and macros you get via email, and every macro you create (most likely using code found on the internet), you just end up back at the allow all option but with extra steps.

 To be effective from a security risk point of view, you need to first inspect the macro and determine if it is safe, and from an operations and user-experience point of view, you need this to be user-driven and automated, including the signing process itself.
-Also, as with ever other security related process, it needs to attributable and auditable too.
+Also, as with every other security related process, it needs to be attributable and auditable too.

 Download the infographic here